-1. Prevention and care for health problems experienced by staff and students.
+- Prevention and care for health problems experienced by staff and students.

-3. Ensuring that the food and drink provided on campus meets stringent standards of quality, safety and hygiene.
+- Ensuring that the food and drink provided on campus meets stringent standards of quality, safety and hygiene.

-4. Ensuring that appropriate medical supplies and first aid equipment and facilities are available on campus.
+- Ensuring that appropriate medical supplies and first aid equipment and facilities are available on campus.

-ENGLISH FOR SPEAKERS OF OTHER LANGUAGES (ESOL)The ESOL program is designed to give additional English language support to newly enrolled students with limited English proficiency.
-ESOL helps those students function successfully in school life as quickly as possible.
-Typically students are in ESOL support for 1-2 years.
+The EAL program is designed to give additional English language support to newly enrolled students with limited English proficiency.
+EAL helps those students function successfully in school life as quickly as possible.
+Typically students receive EAL support for 1-2 years.